John Day, Oregon: Geology

-The bedrock geology of the John Day area is a complex assemblage of Permian to Triassic age metamorphic and igneous rocks which were added to the western North American continental margin by tectonic activity in the Triassic and Jurassic Periods.
+The bedrock geology of the John Day area is a complex assemblage of Permian to Triassic age metamorphic and igneous rocks which were added to the western North American continental margin by tectonic activity in the Triassic and Jurassic periods.
 Cenozoic age volcanic rocks related to the long-lived Columbia River Basalt emplacement were deposited above these bedrock units.

 The area around John Day contains some of the most important paleontological resources known.
 From about the time the dinosaurs disappeared right up until the Pleistocene, the region was subjected to significant volcanism and other processes that preserved many fossils.
 Because the matrix in which the fossils are entombed is datable, the fossils themselves can be dated with excellent precision.
 This gives paleontologists the ability to study how species changed over time and also how the relationship between ecosystems and climate changed.

 Climate

-Despite its warm, dry climate and inland location, John Day has as an oceanic climate (Cfb) according to the Köppen climate classification system.
+Despite its dry climate and inland location, John Day has as an oceanic climate (Cfb) according to the Köppen climate classification system.
 However, it nearly qualifies as a steppe climate (Köppen BSk) due to its relative aridity, and as a humid continental climate (Köppen Dfb) due to its cold winter temperatures.